Priscian

-Priscianus Caesariensis, commonly known as Priscian (/ˈprɪʃən/ or /ˈprɪʃiən/), was a Latin grammarian and the author of the Institutes of Grammar, which was the standard textbook for the study of Latin during the Middle Ages.
+Priscianus Caesariensis, commonly known as Priscian (/ˈprɪʃən, ˈprɪʃiən/), was a Latin grammarian and the author of the Institutes of Grammar, which was the standard textbook for the study of Latin during the Middle Ages (along with the more elementary Ars Minor by Donatus and the reader Disticha Catonis).
 It also provided the raw material for the field of speculative grammar.

 Life

 The details of Priscian's life are largely unknown.
 Priscian was born and raised in the North-African city of Caesarea (modern Cherchell, Algeria), the capital of the Roman province of Mauretania Caesariensis, which during his lifetime would be under the control of the Vandalic Kingdom.
 He was probably of Greek descent.
 According to Cassiodorus, he taught Latin at Constantinople in the early sixth century.
 His minor works include a panegyric to Anastasius (491—518), written about 512, which helps establish his time period.
 In addition, the manuscripts of his Institutes contain a subscription to the effect that the work was copied (526, 527) by Flavius Theodorus, a clerk in the imperial secretariat.